 One of the seven members of the University of Maine System, UMM ranks among the smaller colleges in the state, enrolling around 800 students annually.
 The school hosts several distance education programs, including one of the best online marketing certificate programs in the state.
 The 18-credit certificate in marketing requires a total of six courses, including five core courses and one elective.

 The certificate core covers major topics in marketing and entrepreneurship, advertising, personal selling, consumer behavior, and marketing management.
 Students can choose one of three courses to fulfill the elective requirement: marketing channels, marketing for nonprofit organizations, or marketing research.
 UMM offers a special “Mainers in exile” tuition rate that allows former in-state students who reside outside of Maine to pay the in-state tuition rate.

-UMM is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
+University of Maine at Machias is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 3. Macomb Community College

 Operating multiple campuses around Macomb County in Michigan, MCC offers several online options for marketing students, including a certificate in marketing and a skill specific e-marketing certificate.
 Marketing courses available at the college include business enterprise, small business marketing, sports and entertainment marketing, and professional selling, making the certificates widely applicable to an assortment of industries.